 - Fold in half of the hazelnut mixture to the butter mixture, until just combined.

-- Fold in the remaining hazelnut mixture until just combined.
+- Fold in the remaining hazelnut mixture, until just combined.

 - Pour the cake mixture into the cake tin, over the top of the sliced oranges.

-- Remove the cake from the oven and carefully run a knife along the edge of the cake to gently ease the sides from the tin.
-Carefully turn the cake upside down onto a wire rack.
-Using a wooden skewer, poke holes into the top of the cake, about halfway deep.
-Using a tray directly beneath the cake/wire rack to catch any stray drips, slowly pour the orange syrup over the top of the cake and allow it to soak in.
+- Using a wooden skewer, poke holes into the top of the cake, about halfway deep.
+Slowly pour the orange syrup over the top of the warm cake and allow it to soak in to the holes.

 To serve